WhereiamL/image-checker/README.md

 1. Download the resource
 2. Extract to your resources folder
-3. Add `ensure ox-itemimagecheck` to your server.cfg
+3. Add `ensure image-checker` to your server.cfg
 4. Restart your server

 ## Usage